lizgandolfi/lizgandolfi/README.md

 </p>

 ---
-- 📖 I'm an Italian student at Marquette University, double-majoring in Economics & International Relations
+- 📖 I'm an Italian student at Marquette University, BA in Economics & International Relations ('24), Master in Applied Economics - Business & Managerial Analytics with a Certificate in DEV ('25)
-- 💬 My interests include global issues, politics, finance, economics, trade and data
+- 💬 My interests include economics, trade and data
-- 💌 I also love writing and reading, horses, cooking and traveling
-- 🔭 I am currently working on improving my knowledge of Power BI, Excel, Python, AI and SQL
+- 🔭 I am currently working on improving my knowledge of R, Power BI, Excel, Python, AI and SQL
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/lisa-gandolfi/)

 ---